qbss/installit/README.md

 At which point you just type 'Yes!' exactly as you see it in the above prompt, then press the Enter key, and away you go!
 Just, fair warning, be absolutely sure to have **backed up your files** before you give the go-ahead.

 ## UPDATES & KNOWN ISSUES

+* Sun 25 Feb 19:45:34 GMT 2018

+Logging is now more aggressive, to further assist any debugging endeavors.
+I've also added the ability to view the logging output while using insit, using the `--verbose` or `-v` flags; this should work whether logging is enabled or not, but of course the intended result is that logging won't be saved, just shown.

 * Fri 23 Feb 18:23:01 GMT 2018